devspace-sh/devspace/docs/pages/cli/workflow-basics/development/analyze.md

 title: Analyze issues
 ---

-DevSpace CLI can automatically identify and analyze potential issues with your deployments:
+DevSpace can automatically identify and analyze potential issues with your deployments:
 ```bash
 devspace analyze
 ```